JeremiahKaren/35percent.github.io/redefining-social-rent.md

 *Redeveloped Silwood estate*

 ## Aylesbury estate
 Given Notting Hill's track record for tenure substitutions and Southwark's complicity, we are under no illusion as to what kind of 'social rented' housing Notting Hill will provide in its redevelopment of the Aylesbury.
-We have documented on [this page](/aylesbury-estate) how Notting Hill's GLA funding agreement for the Aylesbury, ties it to the provision of affordable rent rather than social rent.
+We have documented on [this page](/aylesbury-estate) how Notting Hill's GLA funding agreement for the Aylesbury, ties it in any case to the provision of affordable rent rather than social rent.